Celia Ireland: Career

 While appearing on All Saints, Ireland continued to receive guest roles in several series and films; the Australian feature films After the Rain, My Mother Frank, Angst and Australian Rules, in which she received a Film Critics Circle of Australia Award for Best Supporting Actress and was nominated for an Australian Film Institute Award for Best Actress in a Supporting Role; the popular Nine Network drama series McLeod's Daughters and Don't Blame Me.
 In 2006, Ireland played a recurring role in the second season of Supernova.
 Her other television credits include Monster House, Laid, Me and My Monsters, the television comedy-drama series Packed to the Rafters, and a recurring role as Connie Callahan in the Seven Network soap opera Home and Away; the films Rogue, Cactus, Being Venice and Goddess.

-In 2012, Ireland received the regular role of Liz Birdsworth on Australian prison drama series Wentworth, a reimagining of the cult classic series Prisoner (Prisoner: Cell Block H) which aired on Network Ten from 1979 to 1986.
+In 2012, it was announced that Ireland had received the regular role of Liz Birdsworth on Australian prison drama series Wentworth, a reimagining of the cult classic series Prisoner (Prisoner: Cell Block H) which aired on Network Ten from 1979 to 1986.
 Wentworth went to air on SoHo in mid-2013.
 Ireland had appeared as a regular in all three seasons, as a prisoner who gives peer support to her fellow inmates.
-Her character name is that of the original Prisoner character Lizzie Birdsworth, although Ireland plays a completely different character role to that of Sheila Florance's character, they do however share a similarity as Liz is a functioning alcoholic, Liz in season six of Wentworth would be diagnosed with Dementia..
+Her character name is that of the original Prisoner character Lizzie Birdsworth, although Ireland plays a completely different character role to that of Sheila Florance's character, they do however share a similarity as Liz is a functioning alcoholic, Liz in season six of Wentworth would be diagnosed with Dementia.

-Ireland would later exit the series in season 7, Liz would pass away after suffering a stroke after the devastating Siege of Wentworth.
+Ireland would later exit the series in season 7 alongside costar Tammy Macintosh, Liz would pass away after suffering a stroke after the devastating Siege of Wentworth.
 Ireland and Milosevic who were filming that scene at the time were not told that a costume sale that was being organized was suddenly cancelled as the show had secured funding for its final 20 episodes.

+Post Wentworth

-After leaving Wentworth Celia joined the filming of both the first seasons of Five Bedrooms and Total Control.
+After leaving Wentworth, Ireland had joined the filming of both the first seasons of Five Bedrooms and Total Control.

-In 2022 Ireland joined several members of the Wentworth (TV series) cast at the Wentworth Con fan convention that was held in Melbourne., Celia also appeared at Wentworth Con Florida.
+In 2022, Ireland joined several members of the Wentworth cast at the Wentworth Con fan convention that was held in Melbourne.
+Ireland also appeared at Wentworth Con Florida.

-In 2022 it was announced that Ireland would join the Sydney Theatre Companies production of Hubris and Humiliation for its 2023 season.
+In 2022, it was announced that Ireland would join the Sydney Theatre Company production of Hubris and Humiliation for its 2023 season.

+In 2024, after a multi year absence from television, Ireland was announced as part of the cast for Death in Paradise spin off series Return to Paradise.
+Ireland played police volunteer Reggie Rocco in the ABC series.
+Ireland would return for series two of the series when it was announced on 17 April 2025 that it had gone back into production.